wmodes/blackrockstation/README.md

 -   For the mic small diaphragm condenser microphones with a cardioid pattern are preferred, though others may work
 -   Good wind protection is necessary

+### Commands

+Here are the commands the trainaudio controller responds to:

+- set off
+- set on
+- set train direction type year
+- request status
+- request log
+- request report

 ## Crossing Mast Controller

 The crossing mast controller handles turning the crossing lights and bell on and off.
 It operates on scheduled train events from the central controller.
 Additional considerations: